disasterpiece9000/InstaMod-2.0/SettingsDocumentation.md

  **Sections**

 * Keys are grouped into sections.
 The section name appears on a line by itself, in square brackets ( \[ ] ).
 All keys after the section declaration are associated with that section.
 There is no explicit "end of section" delimiter; sections end at the next section declaration, or the end of the file.
 Sections may not be nested.
-* All sections listed in the documentation and the sample settings file must be present, even if the section is disabled.
-This does not include secondary criteria sections.
+* All sections listed in the documentation, with the exception of Progression Tiers, Activity Tiers, and Sub Groups, must be present.
 * Each section must contain all it's corresponding keys.
 A key's value can only be left blank if specified in the documentation.

 **Other**